B2B Website Strategy To Convert Leads Into B2B Sales

 In doing so, they are assuring visitors stay on their site rather than becoming frustrated and leaving the site because they couldn’t find the information they were looking for.

 If you think a user will spend time digging around your site to find what they want–think again!
-Think With Google reported 61% of people will leave a site if they don’t find what they’re looking for right away.
+Think With Google reported 61% of people would leave a site if they don’t find what they’re looking for right away.

 And it gets tougher…